lenadlm/lenadlm/README.md

 - 👋 Hi, I’m @lenadlm
-- 👀 I’m interested in programming, computer networking and linux
+- 👀 Coding Connoisseur!
-- 🌱 I’m currently learning cs50 - introduction to computer science
+- 🌱 I’m currently learning - introduction to computer science by CS50
 - 💞️ I’m looking to collaborate on - anything!
 - 📫 How to reach me @lenadlm on twitter